 I took the bait – so there’s my Sofi Money review.
 Everyone’s abuzz about SoFi’s cash management account, SoFi Money, because you get:

-- Unlimited, instant ATM reimbursements worldwide allowing you to use any ATM that accepts Visa – an amazing perk for travelers
+- Unlimited, free ATM use worldwide allowing you to use any ATM that accepts Visa for free AND they’ll reimburse any fees that Visa charges (!) – an amazing perk for travelers

 - No fees, no minimums